physimals/fabber_core/doc/models.rst

 subclass of our model.
 If we wanted this to be the case all the non-static methods would need to be virtual, and we would need to add a virtual destructor.
-This is sometimes useful when you want to create variations on a basic model.
+This is sometimes useful when you want to create variations on a basic model (for example we have a variety of DCE models all inheriting from a common base class).

 Most of the code above is completely generic to any model.
 The only parts which are specific to our exp-function model are: